 2. This will open the chat area on the right.
 You can type a message into the chatbox.

 Breakout Rooms allow you as the host to split your Zoom Meeting into separate sessions.
-You can create up to 50 separate sessions.
-As the host, you can choose to split the participants of the meeting into these separate sessions automatically or manually and can switch between sessions at any time.
+You can create up to 50 individual sessions.
+As the host, you can choose to split the meeting participants into these individual sessions automatically or manually and switch between sessions at any time.

 1. Start a meeting.

 3. Select the number of rooms you would like to create and how you would like to assign your participants to those rooms:

 - Automatically: Let Zoom split your participants up evenly into each of the rooms.